 Answer:

-Tissue is a group of cells that are similar in structure and perform the same function.
+A tissue is a group of cells that are similar in structure and perform the same function.

-For example, Blood, phloem, muscles.
+For example, Blood, phloem, and muscles.

 Ques 2.
 How many types of elements together make up the xylem tissue?
 Name them.